CraftTweaker/CraftTweaker-Documentation/docs/mods/ThermalSeries/Alchemical_Imbuer.md

 The following script will remove all Brewer recipes that output Water.
 As Thermal Expansion adds Brewer recipes after scripts run since they are based on potions, the following script will remove a recipe that doesn't exist.
+This method is mainly for other mods that add brewer recipes before scripts are ran.

 ```zenscript
 // <recipetype:thermal:brewer>.removeRecipe(IFluidStack output);